Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Simple: use a mild soap or detergent and wash and rinse in thee same temperature water (but not hot warm or cold is best) just swish the sweater around and squeeze a few times do not wring spread out on a large towel and roll very tightly, repeat the last step until your towel is just damp should not take more than 3 towels.

 One of the tricks I learned, was that because wool is hair, you can use hair products to clean it.
 When you wash your wool hats or sweaters, wash them with shampoo.
 In the rinse water use a tiny bit of conditioner as a "fabric softener."
 Just be sure to rinse all the conditioner out of your garment when you're done.
-You'll have wool that's softer than ever before and it won't get that winter static either.
-Good luck.

 You could use "Woolite" or Dryel.
 I kind of like kffrmw88 answer.
 That would save you money.